- Location: Spain - Seville

 CIEE Intensive Spanish Session classes meet Monday through Friday during the first two weeks of the semester.
 Regular semester classes at the University Pablo de Olavide (UPO) are scheduled Monday through Thursday, and most meet twice a week.
 UPO University Integration Program (PIU) direct enrollment courses meet twice a week with possible classes on Fridays.
 UPO PIU. classes are designed for students who wish to integrate themselves fully into a Spanish university.
 CIEE classes and UPO classes for international students are small and interactive and do not include Spanish students.

 UPO direct-enroll courses may be larger in size, include Spanish and other international students, and be more lecture-based; Spanish and European international students have registration priority in UPO direct enroll classes; CIEE student registration in direct enroll classes is not guaranteed and takes place on-site.
-UPO direct enroll courses go until the end of the regular semester.
-Students interested in enrolling in a direct enroll course may have to stay a week longer in the fall or a month longer in the spring.
+UPO direct enrollment courses go until the end of the regular semester.
+Students interested in enrolling in a direct enrollment course may have to stay a week longer in the fall or a month longer in the spring.

 Course Credit